BSI3/5CAPture-seq/README.md

 ## Determining the Start Site of 5'Capped Transcripts
 Maintainer: chadapohn.chaosrikul@gmail.com

-### Analysis of Dinucleoties Frequencies
+### Analysis of Dinucleotide Frequencies
 CAP protein contains specific dinucleotide frequencies and it locates at the start site of transcripts.
-We'd like to find out whether our lab protocal able to capture the CAP protein.
-So we performed Fisher Exact Test to compare 5'capped and random dinucleotides positions.
+We'd like to test whether our lab protocal able to capture the CAP protein.
+So we performed Fisher Exact Test to compare 5'capped and random dinucleotide positions.

 The main files are:
 * `dint_freq/`
   - `random_nt.ipynb`
   - `fisher_exact_test.ipynb`

-### Analysis of Nucleosome, Elongating RNA Polymerase II, Ribosome Ocupancies
+### Exploratory of Data Analysis - Transcriptomic Factors
-We'd like to explore whether the occupancy of other transcriptomic factors can be used to determine the transcriptions start site
+We'd like to find out whether the occupancies of transcriptomic factors including Nucleosome, Elongating RNA Polymerase II, Ribosome can be used to determine the transcriptions start site

 The main file is:
 * `occupancy_plots.ipynb`